Catalog: DESE

 If there are 3 teachers from a district attending, the principal from that district may attend free.

-Lunch is on your own; optional three hours graduate credit available.
+Lunch is provided; optional three hours graduate credit available.

 Program: RPDC - Northwest